microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-messaging-overview.md

 ### lastEditedDateTime

 Represents the timestamp when the message was edited by the user.
-This is represented in Microsoft Teams UI with `Edited` flag.
+This is represented in Microsoft Teams UI with `Edited` flag, `null` if the message has never neen edited.

 ### lastModifiedDateTime